distrochooser/distrochooser/SETUP.md

 python manage.py collectstatic
 ```

-At this point, you have a filled database and basically can start the application using `python3 manage.py runserver`.
+At this point, you have a filled database and basically can start the application using `python manage.py runserver`.
 You should now be able to open http://localhost:8000 and http://localhost:8000/admin, respectively.

 # Styling requirements